What Extra Item Does Sancho Try To Order

 Yet, amid this technological advancement, the fundamental human element remains unchanged.
 The waiter who remembers Sancho's preference for extra pickles, the chef who notices a diner's hesitation before recommending a substitution, the server who takes the time to explain how a modification might enhance or alter a dish—these human moments of attunement cannot be fully replicated by algorithms.

 So the next time you pause before ordering, consider what you truly desire in that moment.
 Speak up.
-Still, make your request.
+Practically speaking, make your request.
 Because in doing so, you are not merely customizing a meal—you are asserting your place in a world that grows more personalized by the day, one customized order at a time.